 Congratulations to M on the occasion of her birthday.

 This is a cinnamon-applesauce cake with a basic buttercream frosting.
 The design is based on the 221B damask wallpaper and is stenciled in cocoa powder mixed with cinnamon with the smiley face from “The Great Game” piped on top.
-To make the stencil, my friend colleague husband printed the damask pattern and cut it out of a clear plastic file with an exacto knife.* On the side, a tiny suitcase in a frankly alarming shade of pink buttercream.
+To make the stencil, we printed the damask pattern and cut it out of a clear plastic file with an exacto knife.
+On the side, a tiny suitcase in a frankly alarming shade of pink buttercream.

 I am not good at frosting (yet), which is why I typically avoid it.
 Please refer to